 When the farro is done, drain and pour into a serving bowl.
 Add the carrots, fennel, radishes, spinach, Parmigiano Reggiano, chives and the sauce.
 Mix well.
 Serve warm or cover with plastic wrap and store in the refrigerator and serve cold.
 Buon appetito!

 Here are some photos of the shows in Chicago at Williams-Sonoma ,Eataly, Bloomingdales and the IHHS tradeshow .
-We had a great time in Chicago and are now having a lot of fun at our shows in NYC.
+I had a great time in Chicago and now am having a lot of fun at the shows in NYC.
 If you want to see more photos, check out my Facebook or Instagram pages.
 March 26, I will be atBloomingdale’sNY 59th from 12-2pm and will be making this salad along with beet farro crepes topped with ricotta, blood oranges, pistachios, honey and aged balsamic vinegar.
 I look forward to hopefully seeing you there!

 I’ve never found fresh cranberries in Italy, only dried.
 Normally it wouldn’t be a problem; after all, I only ever eat fresh cranberries at holiday meals like Thanksgiving and Christmas.
 Yet, it’s now approaching 2 years since my last cranberry fix; two years since I’ve been home to the US during the holidays.